The Adventures of Reza Shadey

 Reza, seeing the genuine fright in her eyes, felt a strange twitch.
 Without a single thought for profit or glory, he scampered up the tree, nudged her gently towards a lower branch, and guided her down.
 It happened so fast, there wasn't even time for a POOF!

 Penelope nuzzled him, purring loudly.
-"Oh, Rezzi!
-That was... genuinely brave and kind of you."
+"Oh, Rezzi... that was actually rather decent of you."

 Reza blinked.
 No potion.
 No pink bow.
 Just him.
 He felt terribly confused.
 "Hmph", he sniffed, trying to regain his composure.
-"You were ruining the view.
+"You were disrupting the operational landscape.
 And you owe me a very large sardine."

 The next morning, the neighbourhood cats awoke to a wonderful surprise.
 On their doorsteps were mysterious trays of home-baked, fish-shaped biscuits.
 There was no note.
 Just a single, sparkly pink bow left sitting on the garden wall.